Tulisa: 2011–2012: The Female Boss and The X Factor

 In 2011, Tulisa replaced Cheryl Cole as a judge for the eighth series of The X Factor.
-Joining the show aged 23, Tulisa was and remained the youngest judge ever to be on the panel.
+Joining the show aged 23, Tulisa was and remained the youngest judge ever to be on the UK panel.
 In this series, Tulisa mentored the Groups category, which included 4-piece girlband Little Mix (formerly known as Rhythmix).
 Despite three of her four contestants being eliminated in the first five weeks of the competition, Little Mix went on to become the most successful girl group in X Factor history, avoiding the final showdown every week and eventually becoming the first band ever to win the competition.
 Tulisa returned for the ninth series in 2012.
 Tulisa mentored the "Girls", a category made up of female contestants aged 16–27, which included Lucy Spraggan and Ella Henderson.
 Contrary to her previous success in 2011, in this series, Tulisa became the first judge to lose all her contestants in the live shows, although Henderson did achieve a record deal and successful music career after leaving the competition.
 Tulisa did not join the tenth series of the show in 2013 and was replaced by original judge, Sharon Osbourne.
 Tulisa briefly returned to The X Factor for its eleventh series in 2014 as Louis Walsh's guest judge during the judges' houses stage of the competition, joining him in Bermuda.
 She also appeared on the first night of the series' final, temporarily filling in for Mel B who was ill.